Celebrating Kwanzaa

 What is Kwanzaa?

 “Harambee!!!!!!!”
-Thousands of people worldwide can be heard shouting this Kiswahili word, meaning “let’s pull together” during the seven-day Kwanzaa celebration.
-Kwanzaa is an African-American cultural holiday celebrated December 26th through January 1st each year and marks the time when African-Americans, and people of African descent all over the world, celebrate their heritage.
+Thousands of people worldwide can be heard shouting this Kiswahili word.
+It means “let’s pull together” during the seven-day Kwanzaa celebration.
+Kwanzaa is an African-American cultural holiday celebrated December 26th through January 1st each year.
+It marks the time when African-Americans, and people of African descent all over the world, celebrate their heritage.

 Seven Principles of Kwanzaa

 Kwanzaa is a pulling together of various African-based cultures and traditions.
 Like Harambee, Kwanzaa is a Kiswahili word meaning first fruits.
 The Seven Principles of Kwanzaa, known as the Nguzo Saba, are also given Kiswahili names: Umoja (Unity), Kujichagulia (Self-Determination), Ujima (Collective Work and Responsibility), Ujamaa (Cooperative Economics), Nia (Purpose), Kuumba (Creativity), Imani (Faith).
-Each day, celebrants ask one another “Habari Gani”, meaning “What’s the news”, and the response is one of the seven principles, depending on what day it is.
-Each night, a candle is lit in honor of the principle of the day while participants share how they have lived the principle throughout the year and will strive to continue abiding by it in the upcoming year.
+Each day, celebrants ask one another “Habari Gani”, meaning “What’s the news”.
+The response is one of the seven principles, depending on what day it is.
+Each night, a candle is lit in honor of the principle of the day.
+Participants share how they have lived the principle throughout the year and will strive to continue abiding by it in the upcoming year.

 Traditional Foods

-Kwanzaa TraditionsWhile the greetings and principles of Kwanzaa are Kiswahili, which originates in southeastern Africa, the foods are traditional to West Africa and the American South.
+Kwanzaa TraditionsThe greetings and principles of Kwanzaa are Kiswahili, which originates in southeastern Africa.
+The foods are traditional to West Africa and the American South.
 These include yams, rice, greens, and corn.

 Kwanzaa Traditions